 Diagnosis is therefore typically made during routine ophthalmic examination at optometrists.
 GP’s may also suspect the diagnosis after visualising ‘cupped discs’ during ophthalmoscopy.
 Formal ophthalmic review will include:

-There is no formal screening programme for open angle glaucoma.
+There is no formal screening programme for glaucoma.

 Despite this there are a number of ways signs indicative of glaucoma may be picked up.
 NICE CKS advise the following groups to be reviewed by optometrists: